-A Quick Guide on Jasper Gemstone
+The Ultimate Guide to Jasper Gemstone

-What Is a Jasper Gemstone?
+What is a Jasper Gemstone?

 The Jasper gemstone is an aggregate of multigranular chalcedony or quartz – different specialists categorize it differently, especially when it comes to its multiple variations.
 It’s an opaque variety of silica and it usually contains up to 20% of foreign materials which are what give the Jasper gemstone its many color variations.
 For example, the most famous jasper variety, red jasper, gets its hue from the presence of iron.